wesamhamad/Real-time-Speech-to-Text-Text-to-Speech-with-IBM-Watson/README.md

 ```
 pip install -r requirements.txt
 ```
-You also may need to write these commands f error occurs
+You also may need to write these commands if error occurs
 ```
 pip install pipwin
 ```